Brennan Poole: 2014

-In 2014, Poole returned at Pocono Raceway in which he led 31 of 50 laps.
+In 2014, Poole returned to Pocono Raceway, where he led 31 of 50 laps.
 He returned again for the next six races as a substitute for John Wes Townley; Poole scored four top fives and a victory at Kentucky Speedway in his final ARCA start in the No. 15.
 Poole was later penalized 25 driver points after his Kentucky car was found to be in violation of the minimum roof height rule.

 2015

-Poole signed a contract with Team BCR Racing to run ten races in the 2015 season to drive the No. 45 Ford Fusion for the team, replacing Grant Enfinger but would withdraw from the season opener at Daytona and never make a start after that.
+Poole signed a ten-race agreement with Team BCR Racing to drive the No. 45 Ford Fusion in 2015, replacing Grant Enfinger.

 2018

-Poole returned to Venturini as a relief driver at Pocono Raceway in 2018, relieving Natalie Decker, who was recovering from surgery.
-He nearly won the race which would’ve made Decker the first female winner in ARCA Racing Series history as she started the race but he ultimately struggled to gain his speed back after a late race caution as he was passing Harrison Burton for the lead.
+Poole returned to Venturini at Pocono Raceway in 2018 as a relief driver for Natalie Decker, who was recovering from surgery.

-Xfinity Series
+O'Reilly Auto Parts Series

 2015

 In 2015, Poole was signed to drive in the Xfinity Series for HScott Motorsports with Chip Ganassi, with the operation being run out of Ganassi's NASCAR shop.
 Poole shared the No. 42 ride with Ganassi Sprint Cup Series driver Kyle Larson and Justin Marks.
 In between starts he also traveled to Sprint Cup races as an observer with Ganassi's other Cup driver, Jamie McMurray.
 On May 17, Poole was parked by NASCAR during the race at Iowa Speedway after intentionally turning J. J. Yeley into the outside wall in response to Yeley turning Poole into the wall earlier.
-In total he scored two top tens and ten top-fifteen finishes during the season.
+In total, he scored two top tens and ten top-fifteen finishes during the season.

 2016

 Poole during the 2016 ToyotaCare 250.

 For 2016, Poole moved into a new No. 48 car for Ganassi full-time with sponsorship from DC Solar for the full season.
 At Talladega, Poole finished third after crossing the finish line first after a last-lap caution.
 NASCAR reviewed the finish and later awarded Elliott Sadler the win by virtue of being in first when the caution flag was displayed.
-Poole finished eighth in points, scoring seventeen top-tens and four top-fives.
+Poole finished eighth in points with four top-five and seventeen top-ten finishes.

 2017

 Poole during the 2017 PowerShares QQQ 300.

 He returned to CGR's No. 48 for 2017.
 He won his first career series pole at Daytona International Speedway in July.
 Poole advanced to the Round of 8 in the Xfinity Series playoffs, but fell out of the elimination race early after contact with Caesar Bacarella.
-Poole finished sixth at Homestead, finishing sixth in points.
+Poole finished sixth in the championship standings, with four top-five and seventeen top-ten finishes.